rejoe2/Junkers_TW2/README.md

-# Junkerst_TW2
+# Junkers_TW2

-Replace Junkerst TW2 by a Mysensors Node
+Replace Junkers TW2 by a Mysensors Node
 Based on initial work of tante ju @fhemforum.de